adolfopa/cstow/src/TESTS.md

 ## Getting help

-When passsed the `-h` flat, `cstow` will show a usage message and exit with a success status (0).
+When given the `-h` flag, `cstow` will show a usage message and exit with a success status (0).

 ```sh